One of the greatest things about owning a home is that you build equity over time. With every mortgage payment, your equity increases.

 A cash-out refinance replaces your existing mortgage with a brand-new one.
 You can refinance your house for what it’s worth now and receive the difference between the new balance and what you owe on your existing mortgage in cash.
 You can use the funds however you choose.
 The drawback, however, is that your payments may increase, and it may take you longer to pay off your home.

 Another option that many people don’t know about is a sale-leaseback.
-With this option, you sell your house to a lender and receive a check for the equity.
+With this option, you sell your house to someone else and convert your equity to cash.
 One of the benefits of a sale-leaseback is that you don’t need to move.
-Instead, you get to remain as a tenant and pay a set amount each month as outlined in your lease agreement.
-You also receive the full amount of the equity in your home, and you don’t need to pay it back.
+Instead, you get to remain as a renter and pay monthly rent as outlined in your lease agreement.
+If you choose EasyKnock’s sale-leaseback program, Sell & Stay, you can even retain the option to repurchase the home later on.

 A home equity loan provides you with access to the equity you’ve built up in your home to use in almost any manner you see fit.
 The loan comes with a fixed interest rate that’s typically lower than the rates attached to personal loans and credit cards.
 The downside, however, is that your home acts as collateral, which means you could lose it if you default.

-When deciding if a home equity loan is the best solution, you should compare it closely with other options, such as a HELOC or sale-leaseback.
+When deciding if a home equity loan is the best solution, you should speak to a financial advisor to help you compare it closely with other options, such as a HELOC or sale-leaseback.
 Understanding all of your options will put you in a better position to decide which one is right for you.